caiocesar333/URL-Shortener/README.md

 The frontend tests can be run by following these steps:

-1. Open your terminal and navigate to the `frontend/react-ts` directory.
+1. Open your terminal and navigate to the `frontend` directory.
 2. Run the command `npm test` to execute the frontend tests.

 This should run the frontend tests for ErrorComponent and TransactionsTable